-Greater lift thicknesses are normal (i.e., 12 in. or 0.3 m) when using either of these compactors.
+Place and compact the aggregate subbase-ASTM No. 2 subbase material should be spread in lifts up to 6 in.
+(150 mm).
+Wet or mist aggregrate base and subbase to enhance compaction effectiveness and reduce dust exposure.
+Compaction is typically done with a 10 ton (9 T) steel vibratory roller, where space allows.
+In smaller applications or where a roller is impractical, a large reversible plate compactor can be used.
 When using a roller, the first two passes are in vibratory mode and the last two are in static mode.
 Compaction is completed when no visible movement can be seen in the base when rolled by the compactor.
 Figure 15 illustrates a vibratory roller compacted No. 2 stone subbase.

-Plate compactors with a minimum compaction force of 13,500 lbf (60 kN) with compaction indicators should be used to determine when compaction is completed.
+Industry best practice is to use a 13,500 lbf reversible plate compactor to compact the open graded aggregate subbase and base.
+If a smaller 10,000 lbf reversible plate compactor is used, thinner lifts may be required to achieve optimum compaction.
+This means more passes, more time and greater expense.
 Plate compactors are needed to compact in corners and edges where roller compactors are not effective.
 Aggregates should not be crushed by the compactor.
-Surface tolerance of the compacted ASTM #2 shall be $+/- 2^{1}/{2}$ in.
+Surface tolerance of the compacted ASTM No. 2 shall be +/- $2^{1}/2$ in.
 (65 mm) over a 10 ft.
 (3 m) straightedge.
-If another contractor is responsible for the placement and compaction of the base/subbase, they should provide the paver contractor written assurance that the base/ subbase has been prepared to the specification.
+If another contractor is responsible for the placement and compaction of the base/subbase, they should provide the paver contractor written assurance that the base/subbase has been prepared to the specification.

 Install curbs or other edge restraints-The selection of edge restraints depends on whether the PICP is for pedestrian, residential driveway or vehicular use.
-Table 1 summarizes recommended by edge restraint type based on the application.
+Table 1 summarizes recommended edge restraint type based on the application.